Menu Top

 A circle with centre O.

-$\angle POQ = 110^\circ$.
+The angle at the center, $\angle POQ = 110^\circ$.

 To Find:

-The measure of $\angle PTQ$.
+The measure of the angle between the tangents, $\angle PTQ$.

 $\angle OPT = 90^\circ$